atelporetti/TodoAppTestPlan/README.md

                 * Verify Number input is disabled
                 * Task create failed when required input are blank
                 * Task create succesfull when required input is completed
+                * Verify task number increases by one for every tasks created
                 * Verify validation message is displayed when required fields are left in blank
                 * Verify Status field is set to 'To Do' by default
                 * Verify that cursor is focused on the 'Title' text box on create task modal